Creative4U: MLLMs-based Advertising Creative Image Selector with Comparative Reasoning: Introduction

 Building on \textbf{CreativePair} dataset, we propose \textbf{Creative4U}, a comparative reasoning-induced advertising creative image selector powered by the multimodal large language model.
 Creative4U, pronounced \textit{Creative for You}, is specifically designed to recommend advertiser creative images that are more likely to be clicked by target users.
 From another perspective, it can be viewed as a system that helps deliver content that aligns better with user preferences, thereby enhancing both advertising performance and user experience.
 To improve the user alignment in the selection process, we incorporate high-frequency product-related queries (e.g., ``stylish black T-shirt'') entered by users into the search box.
 These queries reflect real user intent and provide valuable insights into their preferences for the product.
-In our experiments, we use Qwen2.5-VL-7B-Instruct as the base model and adopt a popular two-stage training approach on the CreativePair dataset.
-In the first stage, we perform supervised fine-tuning with Chain-of-Thought (CoT-SFT) to provide a strong initialization, enabling the model to learn high-quality reasoning patterns.
-In the second stage, we employ Group Relative Policy Optimization(GRPO) based reinforcement learning to further enhance the model’s reasoning capabilities.
+Based on extensive exploration, we propose Group Relative Policy Optimization with Recall and Precision Reward (\textbf{GRPO-RPR}) to train Creative4U.
+On top of the default answer-level reward that supervises whether the selected creative is correct, GRPO-RPR introduces two reasoning-level rewards on the generated comparative explanations: a recall reward that encourages covering key factors affecting creative performance, and a precision reward that penalizes irrelevant or spurious arguments.
+By jointly optimizing these rewards, GRPO-RPR improves both selection accuracy and the quality of comparative explanations.

 Through comprehensive qualitative and quantitative evaluation on the \textbf{CreativePair} test set, we demonstrate that \textbf{Creative4U} outperforms state-of-the-art methods in selecting high-performing creative images.
 Moreover, a robust online A/B test further validates its effectiveness in real-world deployment.
-In summary, our contributions can be summarized as follows: \begin{itemize}[leftmargin=*,noitemsep,nolistsep] \item \textbf{CreativePair}, the first dataset dedicated to facilitating explainable creative image selection, fills a critical gap in existing resources and serves as a valuable asset for future research in explainability-related tasks within the advertising domain. \item \textbf{Creative4U}, a multimodal large language model tailored for explainable creative image selection, featuring innovations such as comparative reasoning for decision-making. \item As a pioneering framework for explainable assessment and selection of creative images in e-commerce advertising, Creative4U has great potential to recommend suitable creative images for advertisers, thereby better attracting users and enhancing advertising effectiveness. \end{itemize}